 Positive screening tests: One or more of the screening tests might be positive for a medical condition.
 This information might be upsetting for the subject.
-The PI and study physician, Dr. Elena Volpi, will provide counselling to the subject in the event that a screening test is positive for a medical condition or a blood level is abnormal.
+The PI and study physician, Dr. Elena Volpi or our research team nurse practitioner will provide counselling to the subject in the event that a screening test is positive for a medical condition or a blood level is abnormal.
 The likelihood of this is low.

-Fasting: Risks of fasting include hypoglycemia, dizziness, nausea, and light headedness.
+Fasting: Risk of fasting is hypoglycemia, dizziness, nausea, and light headedness.
 Risk is low.